 Development cooperation between the Kingdom of Bhutan and Austria began at the beginning of the 1980s.
 The Austrian Development Agency has maintained a field office in the capital, Thimphu, since 1992.
-Cooperation focuses on energy supply, tourism development and strengthening rule of law.
+Cooperation focuses on energy supply and strengthening rule of law.

 Besides economic development, the government of the country on the Roof of the World is primarily concerned with preserving national cultural identity and protecting the environment.
 Key here is the much-cited concept of Gross National Happiness, which is the guideline for national policy.

 Bhutan chose Austria as a development partner in areas where the Alpine republic can draw on extensive know-how, such as forestry and agriculture or tourism.
 Austria was heavily involved in the construction of the Rangjung and Basochhu hydropower stations and Bhutan led the way in building the third large hydropower station in Dagachu with the help of technical expertise and loan finance from Austria.
 Furthermore, Austria supports a government initiative to advance the electrification of rural areas.
 More than 2,800 people have already benefitted from this initiative.